Stedi-Demos/stedi-idk/README.md

 # Stedi Integrations SDK

-The Stedi Integrations SDK is a npm module that provides helper functions for managing your Stedi Functions in a git repository.

-Using this SDK you can:

-- Import the source code from the official [Stedi Function Templates](https://github.com/Stedi-Demos/function-templates) including their tests.
-- Execute tests for each of your functions.
-- Package and deploy the Typescript code to the Stedi Functions compute platform.

-### Requirements
+You do not need to directly install this project, it'll will be automatically included when you provision a new integrations project using the Stedi CLI.

+### Using the Stedi CLI to generate a new integrations project

-You must have a working Node 18 or later environment installed on your machine before you proceed with the Getting Started steps.
+**NOTE:** You must have a working Node 18 or later environment installed on your machine before you proceed with the Getting Started steps.

-### Getting Started

-You do not need to directly install the Integrations SDK module, the Stedi CLI will generate an empty Typescript project with all the necessary dependencies as follows:
+Using the Stedi CLI you can generate an empty Typescript project with all the necessary dependencies required to build, test and deploy Step functions.

 1. Ensure you have the latest Stedi CLI installed globally